Home

 • 3/4 cups raisins

-Melt chocolate chips and peanut butter over medium heat.
-Fold in marshmallows and raisins, stirring until marshmallows are melted.
-Pour into 7x11 pan and chill until firm.
+3. Pour into 7x11 pan and chill until firm.
 Cut into squares.
-Store in an airtight containter in the refrigerator.
+Store in an airtight container in the refrigerator.

-White Macadamia Candy
+White Macadamia Candy Bark

 • 6 ounces of macadamia nuts